 Whilst a young Peter Attia used to stay awake for heroically long shifts during medical residency, he has since wizened up to the value of sleep.
-Making 8 hours of sleep per night a non-negotiable where possible.
-Peter travels a lot and has come up with an interesting hack (which we’ll discuss below) for limiting jet lag.
-However, on a “normal” West Coast day, Peter will:
+Making 8 hours of sleep per night a non-negotiable.

-To aid with sleep, when necessary, Peter favours 4 over-the-counter supplements:
+To aid with sleep, when necessary, Peter favours a combination 4 over-the-counter supplements:

-- Phosphatidylserine – to reduce cortisol level – Peter favours Jarrow Brand
+- Phosphatidylserine – to reduce cortisol level – via Jarrow – Phosphatidylserine

-- Kirk Parsley’s Sleep Remedy – to help induce sleep – sleep remedy website
+- Kirk Parsley’s Sleep Remedy – to help induce sleep – via Sleep Remedy

-- SlowMag – a slow release magnesium supplement, designed to avoid stomach discomfort
+- SlowMag – slow release magnesium, designed to avoid stomach discomfort – via Slow Mag

-- L-Threonate – facilitates magnesium to cross the blood-brain barrier
+- L-Threonate – magnesium that crosses the blood-brain barrier – via Jarrow – L-Threonate

 Peter mentions the above combination in multiple places, including this Instagram post where he discusses the sleep cocktail he uses for fasting.
 In the Instagram post he takes 3x capsules of phosphatidylserine (300mg), 2x capsules of SlowMag, 3x capsules of Sleep Remedy, 3x capsules of L-Threonate.